accretional/.github/profile/README.md

 # About
-mplode.ai is an early stage startup making it easy to develop for the cloud with GenAI.
+Accretional is an early stage startup making it easy to develop for the cloud with GenAI.

 Interesting in learning more about our products?
-Sign up for email updates on our [website](https://mplode.ai), join our [subreddit](https://reddit.com/r/mplodeai), and check out our [discord](https://discord.gg/mplodeai).
+Sign up for email updates on our [website](https://accretional.com), join our [subreddit](https://reddit.com/r/accretional), and check out our [discord](https://discord.gg/accretional).

-Currently, the best way to get in touch is by emailing hello@mplode.ai or contacting [Fred through linkedin](https://www.linkedin.com/in/frederick-weitendorf-40b505b6/)
+Currently, the best way to get in touch is by contacting [Fred through linkedin](https://www.linkedin.com/in/frederick-weitendorf-40b505b6/)